gillianmeeks/Current_Biology_Meeks_Scleza_2025/README.md

 - **Figures 1 and 2**
 - **Figures S5–S7**

-**Note:** The partnership dataframe is not provided due to sensitivity of participant information.
+**Note:** The partnership dataframe is not provided due to sensitivity of information.

 ---

 ### `Grantham_distance/`
 - Includes FASTA files of multiple sequence alignments for peptide-binding group amino acid sequences.
-- Contains scripts for calculating pairwise divergence statistics.
+- Contains scripts for calculating pairwise divergence statistics between partners' alleles.

 ---

 ### `Pathogen_binding/`
-- Contains binding dataframes with binding scores to all pathogen peptides for all alleles in the population.
+- Contains binding dataframes with binding scores to all pathogen peptides we provided to netMHCpan and NetMHCpanII for all alleles in the population.
 - `create_children.ipynb`: Simulates potential offspring genotypes.
 - `Predicted_binding_parallel_class*.R`: R scripts for cross-referencing predicted offspring genotypes with binding data.